 To diagnose the cause of your symptoms, your doctor will first conduct a thorough clinical evaluation and ask you about your personal and family medical history.

-If your doctor suspects that your symptoms are caused by HAE, they’ll order blood tests to check the level of certain proteins in your blood.
+If your doctor suspects that HAE is causing your symptoms, they’ll order blood tests to check the level of certain proteins in your blood.
 They may also order genetic testing to check for certain genetic mutations.

 HAE is caused by genetic mutations that may be passed from parent to child.
 This means that the condition tends to run in families.